tomblanchard/boilerplate/README.md

 `$grid-widths-to-output`:

 Without the use of this variable no grid item widths would be outputted into the compiled CSS at all.
-This is a very powerful variable as it even controls media query specific grid item widths, it uses the names of the media queries defined in the `$breakpoints` map, so I use it like so:
+This is a very powerful variable as it even controls breakpoint specific grid item widths, it uses the names of the breakpoints defined in the `$breakpoints` map, so I use it like so:

 ```scss
 $grid-widths-to-output: (